 “Don’t you knock?”

-Gogo bleeding and her eyes going back in her head turning white.
-The fan spinning reflecting in the sweat on her forehead.
+Gogo bleeding and her eyes rolled back in her head turning white.
+The light from overhead coruscates in the sweat from her forehead and the spinning fan.

-I say and I have no time, “We need to go the hospital now right now.“
+I say and we have no time, “We need to go the hospital now right now.“

 The night is quiet at least.
-No one on the road, anywhere.
+No one on the road.
 One small blessing.
 Warm summers everyone up north at their cabins, sitting on lakes and drinking beer with fire and fire-roasted meat in front of them.
 No one on the street to get in our way.
-So far away.
-I tell Mike drive fast, faster, faster.
+I tell Mike to drive fast, faster, faster.
 Gogo’s eyes flutter open for a moment and then closed with each burst of light that flashes from streetlamps past the window.
 Her head rolls against my arm.
 I hold her shoulders and put my cheek against hers.

-Mike is cursing under his breath.
+Mike cursing low beneath his breath.
 He rubs his thigh nervous with the hand he doesn’t use to steer.
 Cars will drive themselves soon.
 But people will still get nervous.
 I look down at Gogo and it looks like she is smiling.
 I know that’s just from the way her head is laying against my shoulder with her chin tilted forward, her eyes closed long eyelashes dark and low like an anime character.
-Like a movie star because only a screen of that size would be big enough to hold her.
-Lights shooting past the window.
+Or like a movie star because only a screen of that size would be big enough to hold her.
+Streetlights shooting bullets past the window.
 Mike’s foot heavy on the gas.
 The rattle of the engine like popcorn accelerating through yellow lights turning red..

-And then we were there.
-The wide hospital like Moloch mouth open the doors open wide and for a second I don’t want to let her go/I don’t want to let her go when the stretcher arrives and the doctor pushes his white coat and cologne smell in front of me and starts asking questions I don’t really know the answers to.
+And then we are there.
+The wide hospital mouth like Moloch open as the doors open wide and for a second I don’t want to let her go.
+I don’t want to let her go when the stretcher arrives and the doctor pushes his white coat and cologne smell in front of me and starts asking questions I don’t really have the answers to.

-Gogo’s little sister Poppy is sitting with her legs dangling over the side of the plastic chairs we sit on in the lobby.
-The Waiting Room.
-The room to wait.
 Her parents look old and lost and tired.
 Her parents are old and lost and tired.
-Poppy looks at me and smiles.
-She has a dimple, one, on her left cheek.
+As Poppy looks at me and smiles.
+She has a dimple in her left cheek.
 The lights are bright.
 We wait.
 We wait and look at the floor.
 People come and go.
 People laugh, cry.
 The room is busy like a restaurant but without anything to eat.
 Gogo’s mom drinks coffee from a paper cup.
-Gogo’s dad shakes and rubs his mustache with his fingers.
+Gogo’s dad shakes and rubs his red mustache with his fingers.
 They don’t look at me at all.

 Poppy looks at the lights on the ceiling.

 I didn’t know where I was but I didn’t care.
 I could hear unfamiliar sounds all around me.
 But I didn’t care.
-I didn’t care about anything, just the warm blanket wrapped like a tortilla around me.
+I didn’t care about anything anymore, just the warm blanket wrapped tight around me keeping me safe and warm and ready to eat.
 I remember thinking the whole world seemed unfamiliar and I guess it still does.

-But like Frank says, “As long as we fly, the world will have no end.”
+But like Frank says, “If we could fly, the world would have no end.”